MacBook Pro (Intel-based): Aluminum (2006–2008)

 The original 15-inch MacBook Pro was announced on January 10, 2006, by Steve Jobs at the Macworld Conference & Expo.
 The 17-inch model was unveiled on April 24, 2006.
 The first design was largely a carryover from the PowerBook G4, but uses Intel Core CPUs instead of PowerPC G4 chips.
 The 15-inch MacBook Pro weighs the same as the 15-inch aluminum PowerBook G4, but is 0.1 in deeper, 0.4 in wider, and 0.1 in thinner.
 Other changes from the PowerBook include a built-in iSight webcam and the inclusion of MagSafe, a magnetic power connector designed to detach easily when yanked.
 These features were later brought over to the MacBook.
 The optical drive was shrunk to fit into the slimmer MacBook Pro; it runs slower than the optical drive in the PowerBook G4 and cannot write to dual-layer DVDs.

 Both the original 15- and 17-inch model MacBook Pro computers come with ExpressCard/34 slots, which replace the PC Card slots found in the PowerBook G4.
-Initial aluminum 15-inch models retains the two USB 2.0 ports and a FireWire 400 port but drops the FireWire 800, until it was readded in a later revision, the 17-inch models have an additional USB 2.0 port, as well as the FireWire 800 port missing from the initial 15-inch models.
+Initial aluminum 15-inch models retains the two USB 2.0 ports and a FireWire 400 port but drops the FireWire 800, until it was restored in a later revision, the 17-inch models have an additional USB 2.0 port, as well as the FireWire 800 port missing from the initial 15-inch models.
 All models now included 802.11a/b/g.
 Later models include support for the draft 2.0 specification of 802.11n and Bluetooth 2.1.